 Is the dashboard in your Mazda or other vehicle melting?

 Do you own a Mazda, Nissan, or Infiniti with a sticky, soft, melting dashboard?
-If so, Greg Coleman Laws trial lawyers are interested in speaking with you.
-Call 800-HURT-NOW or 865-247-0080 for a free consultation, or fill out our Free Case Evaluation form to determine if you may be eligible to participate in the lawsuits.
+If so, a Tennessee personal injury lawyer at Greg Coleman Law are interested in speaking with you.
+Call 800-HURT-NOW or (865) 247-0080 for a free consultation, or fill out our Free Case Evaluation form to determine if you may be eligible to participate in the lawsuits.